-Vivendi is a group focused on media and content creation.
+Vivendi is a group focused on media, content creation and communications.

 Vincent Bolloré has been Chairman of the Supervisory Board since June 24, 2014 (his son Yannick Bolloré succeeded him at this function on April 19, 2018), positioned Vivendi as an integrated industrial group with the clear determination to become a European champion of media and content with strong positions in France and Southern Europe and international ambitions.

 In June 2012, Vivendi initiated a review of the Group’s scope of activity and undertook a strategic review of all its assets, concluded by a refocusing by the Group on its content and media operations.